TEI 5.1 builds directly on the ideas behind TEI 5.0 but makes the underlying logic clearer and more people‑centred.

 Rethinking Car Efficiency

-How does TEI 5.0 work?
+How does TEI 5.1 work?

-The TEI 5.0 formula considers several key vehicle characteristics:
+The TEI 5.1 formula considers several key vehicle characteristics:

-• Cd (Drag Coefficient): Measures aerodynamic efficiency
+• Cd (Drag Coefficient): Still captures aerodynamic efficiency.

 These factors are weighted and combined to create a single score that represents overall transportation efficiency.